Betarena/scores/README-DEV.md

 ## Live Development Cross-Device Compatibility

-To validate for the correct view and interactiveity with the different devices for the users, the use of `browserstack` and `lambdatest` has been incorporated:
+To validate the correct view and interactivity with the different devices for the users, the use of `browserstack` and `lambdatest` has been incorporated:

 - [browserstack](https://live.browserstack.com/)
 - [lambdatest](https://accounts.lambdatest.com/billing/plans)